You just can’t beat Cornwall… Wild landscapes, beautiful beaches and a breathtaking coastline - and the charm and lifestyle to match!

 PART THREE - St Austell & The Roseland Heritage Coast

 After Fowey, the next places of interest are Polkerris, Par, Carlyon Bay and Charlestown.
 The latter of which is a frequent filming location for Poldark, and is home to a spectacular collection of old ships.
-There are a number of reasons as to why you'd also want to visit The Eden Project too - inducing a zip-wire and other adrenaline inducing activities!
+There are a number of reasons as to why you'd also want to visit The Eden Project too - including a zip-wire and other adrenaline inducing activities!

-The drive from St Austell to Mevagissey is particularly nice via Porthpean and Pentewan, but you’ll probably want to stay away from Mevagissey’s town centre - especially if it’s the middle of summer!
+The drive from St Austell to Mevagissey is particularly nice via Porthpean and Pentewan, but you’ll probably want to stay away from Mevagissey’s town centre - especially in the middle of summer!
 Instead, we’d recommend spending some time at The Lost Gardens Of Heligan or Caerhy’s Castle.
 You also have lots of quiet little coves well away from the crowds all the way down to St Anthony’s Head, but by this point, we wouldn’t blame you if you went straight to St Mawes, where you’ll find one of Henry VIII’s most perfectly preserved coastal fortresses and astonishing views from the mouth of the Percuil River, and perhaps pay a visit to the St Just In Roseland Church on the way!

 PART FOUR - Falmouth & The Lizard Peninsula